 A wide variety of manipulative resources are used to utilize different learning styles beyond just the text books.
 The popular Chess Club also promotes problem solving and mathematical thinking.
 A week long “Math Madness” at the primary and junior divisions promotes interest and extended activities, including a “Mathletes Day” for students from Grade 3 to 6.
 The intermediate division runs their own Gladiator Mathematics Competition, involving a wide variety of team tasks and stimulating challenges.

-In addition to the Gladiator Mathematics Competition, our senior students also participate in the University of Waterloo’s Gauss Mathematics Contest as well as the Mathematics League contest.
-As a form of further enrichment, select intermediate students will participate along with top student mathematicians from other schools in the Carleton-Ottawa Mathematics Association Olympics.
+In addition to the Gladiator Mathematics Competition, our senior students also participate in the University of Waterloo’s Gauss Mathematics Contest as well as the Mathematics League Contest.
+As a form of further enrichment, select intermediate students may participate along with top student mathematicians from other schools in the Carleton-Ottawa Mathematics Association Olympics.
 Junior students participate in contests from the Mathematics Contest Centre (Mathematica Centrum).
+Students from grades 1 to 8 also participate in monthly online Caribou mathematics contests.

 All children from Grade 3 on learn to play a musical instrument.
 Research indicates a strong correlation between musical and mathematical ability: